Knowing how to bathe a baby is a skill first-time parents have to grasp, one that almost nobody gets right on the first try.

 Many parents also fall into the trap of thinking that a baby’s bath should be similar to that of an adult and that there should be as much water in the baby bathtub as possible.

-While this will keep the water warm for longer, it increases the risk of water going all over the place as well as the risk of your baby slipping in and swallowing some of it, or worse.
+While this will keep the water warm for longer, it increases the risk of water going all over the place as well as the risk of your baby slipping in and swallowing the bath water, or worse.

 That’s why so many people go with only a little bit of water in the tub while pouring warm water over the baby gently with either a soaked washcloth for infants or a cup/pitcher to keep the flow of water warm and steady.

 The few inches of water in the tub will serve more as entertainment for the child than anything else and helps provide a bit of warmth.